AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 This is a startup guide for the initial VHD image launch of Aviatrix Gateway in Azure.
 If you are a first time user, this document is for you.

-Aviatrix Cloud Gateway provides end to end cloud secure networking for you, from accessing to VPCs to inter-VPC routing, all done seamlessly and securely, so that you can have the same experience you enjoy for your on-prem network (where you never have to login to a bastion station or use a jump house to hop from environment to environment.)

-Highlights of the Aviatrix Cloud Gateway:

--  Scalable and highly available user VPN solution.

-   -  Supports multi factor authentication: Google 2-step, DUO, LDAP and Okta.

-   -  User profile defined dynamic security access rules that allow administrator to determine access privilege to any resources in AWS at the network perimeter.

-   -  Supports wide range of clients: Windows, OSX, Linux, Chromebook, Android and iOS.

-   -  Supports log forwarders Logstash, SumoLogic, Splunk and remote syslog for complete user and network visibility.

-   -  Support Elasticsearch and Kibana on the controller for easy viewing of syslog events.

-   -  Supports Split tunnel and full tunnel mode.

-   -  No extra hop to access instances in different VPCs.

--  Encrypted peering.

-   -  Multi-region and multi-cloud for AWS, Azure, Google GCloud, Azure China and Azure ARM.

-   -  Transitive encrypted peering

--  Supports multi cloud accounts on a single platform.

 The Aviatrix Cloud Gateway consists of two components, controller and gateway which is launched from the controller browser console.
 This